bnb51/bnb-portfolio/_test_items/hangman.md

 As the system integrator, main tasks included writing the gameplay node and the state machine for the overal system.

+## OCR
+The OCR pipline employed the use of the open-source PaddleOCR toolkit due to its speed and accuracy.
+Because of the need to process single letters and full words written by the player, we needed to ensure that the OCR was capable of reading both effectively.
+By processing two image feeds each optimized either for single letters or full words, the pipeline then creates a guess with high confidence that can be passed to the hangman node.

+### OCR Videos
+#### Single Letter
+<iframe width="560" height="315" src="https://www.youtube.com/embed/AS6wPhCgIyg?si=ZpbtZHKk6cS10wyy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+In this video, I am seen guessing the letter "R" which is correctly read by the OCR pipeline as shown in the terminal output.

+#### Full Word
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FbqclfQHlN0?si=pU_dTm06T0Ri8jYf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+In this video, I am seen guessing a full word, in this case "FLOCK", which is again correctly read in the terminal output.

+These show the high fidelity of a read allowing the player to trust that the robot sees and understands their guess.

 ## Custom MoveIt Library
-In order for this project to be viable, a task our team accomplished was writing a custom Python API for the robot to be able to move in space without issues with singularities.
+In order for this project to be viable, a main task our team accomplished was writing a custom Python API for the robot to be able to move in space without issues with singularities.
+This library also includes custom functions to run the force on the end effector for the control.
+The following capabilities were granted with the implementation of our functions:
- - Overview:
-   - This package allows us to move our robot around while also avoiding objects by using different services.
- - GetCartesianPath:
-   - Moves the end-effector gripper in a straight line from start to end.
-   - Uses multiple intermediate waypoints to ensure straight path.
- - GetPositionIK:
-   - Calculates possible joint positions of robot from a given start and end position and orientation for the end-effector.
+ - Calculating inverse kinematics to achieve the joint positions for a given pose.
-   - Used to Orient the gripper without shifting the position .
+ - Calculating the torques/forces on the end effector.
-   - Used to move the robot when straight movement is not necessary.
- - GetPlanningScene:
-   - The environment around the robot.
-   - This allows us to add in the table, camera, and jenga tower to avoid collisions .
+ - Queueing poses to create a trajectory.
+ - Planning and executing both cartesian paths and movements to given points.
+ - Replanning paths that violate the force admittance control.

+## Drawing Plans
+For the robot to draw the letters, it needs to know what to draw, how to draw it, and where.
+To do this, the board was broken into a 6x8 grid where each tile has a local origin as a reference for the drawn characters.
+The apriltag established the localization of these origin.
+Once the OCR pipeline sends a letter to the hangman player, it establishes the characters to be drawn along with positioning information.

+This information then gets processed by the "brain" node which takes the characters (given as a list of string type items), creates a list of points (both poses and points along a path), and passes the information along to the relevant nodes to execute the drawing of each character.
+These points along a path to draw a character are created in reference to the size of a tile so they are implemented in relation to that frame.
+The "brain" node also acts as the state machine for the whole system meaning it tracks what the robot is doing at any given time.
+The brain iterates through all of the service and action calls until everything for the turn has been written, and then returns to the viewing position as described in the overview.

-## Full Gameplay
+## Full Gameplay (1x speed)
 <iframe
 width="560"
 height="315"